 The Amazing Tree-Climbing Goats of Morocco

-Since I really didn’t have a book about Morocco, I was learning things as I was experiencing them, as well as learning about things through my other travel partners that had ample books on Morocco.
-After the first week, someone in my group mentioned in passing something about the Moroccan goats that climb trees.
+Since I really didn’t have a book about Morocco, I was learning things as I was experiencing them, as well as learning about things through my other travel partners who had ample books on Morocco.
+After the first week, someone in my group mentioned something about the Moroccan goats that climb trees in passing.

 Me: “What?, What did you just say?”